Big Four (banking): Historical use

 After the merger of Westminster Bank, National Provincial Bank and District Bank to form National Westminster Bank (now part of NatWest Group) in 1970, the term "big four" came into use instead.

 United States

-In the United States, the "big four" banks hold 45% of all U.S. customer deposits (as of 2018), and each have assets of more than 1.5 trillion U.S. Dollars.
+In the United States, the "big four" banks hold about 45% of all U.S. customer deposits (as of 2018), and each have assets of roughly $1.7 trillion U.S. dollars.
+As of 2023, they have combined assets of more than $9.2 trillion.
 The banks are, in order of size: